JENebel/nebulang/README.md

 ### Keywords

-    let, if, else, while, for, fun
+    let, if, else, while, for, fun, of

 ### Types